frankiesanjana/housing-price-predictor/README.md

 |YearBuilt|Original construction date|1872 - 2010|
 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+## Project Terms and Jargon

+- **Sale price** of a property is the current market price, in US dollars, of a property with various attributes.
+- **Inherited property** is a property that the client has inherited, and wishes to sell for the maximum price achievable.

 ## Hypotheses and how we validated them?